soniyath/PersonalWebsite/README.md

 To make an artistic piece by myself This Website is one of the biggest project I am working on after gettting my Diploma as a Software Engineer.
 I wanted to work on something enormous by myself for some time after I finish my college and this is the result of it.
 Making myself aware of whole Development Cycle and letting myself and my resume assure that I am flexible working in any part of the Website Development Life Cycle.

 _____________________________________________________________________________________________________________________________________
-This Files are just for reference purposes.
+These Files are just for reference purposes.
 Please do not commit breach of any time.
 All right reserved under the name of Yatharth
 Alpeshkumar Soni.
 _____________________________________________________________________________________________________________________________________